leandrob13/Electronic-Ruminations/pages/marbles-symbiote.md

 - **TB-3PO acid sequencer** on the X-section, ported from the [Hemisphere TB_3PO applet](https://github.com/djphazer/O_C-Phazerville/blob/phazerville/software/src/applets/TB3PO.h) by [Logarhythm1](https://github.com/Logarhythm1), locked to the same master clock as the drums so the bassline always stays in time.
 - **Bipolar `DEJA VU` knob** with separate functions per drum sub-mode: chaos on the drum map (Drums) or T2 fills and pattern rotation (Euclidean).
 - **Seed lock and persistence**: the bassline pattern is reseeded on demand and locked patterns survive a power cycle.
+- **External clocking of the bassline** (new in 0.2.0): patch a clock to the X clock input and the bassline follows it, with `RATE` acting as a ¼×–4× clock divider / multiplier just like the drum clock.
+- **4-slot pattern bank** (new in 0.2.0): save and recall up to four bassline seeds straight from the front panel, stored in flash.

 When Grids mode is active, Marbles becomes a single-cable rhythm section: three drum gates, a clock, a 1V/oct pitch CV, a gate and an accent — all generated, all in sync, all quantized to the X-section scale.

+This firmware also exposes two standalone T-section models — a **Markov** chain generator and a deterministic **Toggle** ring counter — selectable from the same `T MODEL` button as plain T-section modes (the X-section keeps its normal Marbles behavior).
+See [Markov and Toggle T-Models](#markov-and-toggle-t-models).

 Here is a demo overview of the new mode: